AFTA Associates, Incorporated

 Threats to wildlife and the lands that sustain them are primarily due to population growth and human activity-and the resulting natural resource scarcity, and environmental degradation.

 As human populations continue to grow, conflicts over who gets to use the land and competition for water, food and natural resources will become even greater.
 It is impossible to address saving the wildlife and their habitats without also addressing poverty in the local communities.
-These communities need a source of income that preserves their natural resources and unique cultures.
+These communities need a source of income that comes from something other than land use and resource depletion.

 Art For The Animals Program